Is Stand Alone Critical Illness Cover Worth It?

 With many life insurance policies, you can add critical illness coverage at an additional cost.
 Life insurance will only pay out upon the policyholder’s death, regardless of whether a terminal illness has been diagnosed beforehand.

-For the sole breadwinners of the household, the additional cover may be worth the financial outlay because if you lose the main income, state benefits might not provide enough money for you to meet the required financial obligations.
+For the sole breadwinners of the household, the additional cover may be worth the financial outlay because if you lose the primary income, state benefits might not provide enough money for you to meet the required financial obligations.

 If you feel that you would be unable to work for a prolonged period of time or indefinitely, which may require you to sell your home and other material possessions, downsize, or do anything else to get by, it’d be worth considering adding critical illness to your life insurance policy.